Your area Not set — showing everywhere

 02

-A member of the public called for the resignation of a board member due to an alleged conflict of interest and requested changes to the school calendar regarding memorial holidays.
+A community member challenged the inclusivity of the school calendar and made a direct call for the resignation of a board member due to an alleged conflict of interest.

 medium concern